 1.4.1 The 1970s

 The push to disconnect motherhood from womanhood set the stage for a separation between the reproductive capacities of women’s bodies and their sexual health (Gargallo 2004: 114).
 Claims to the decriminalization of abortion emerged under access to reproductive rights that sought to give women control over their own bodies.
 Thus, the right to abort was defended on the grounds of a woman’s right to individual autonomy (Gargallo 2004: 114).
 In 1976, El Movimiento Nacional de Mujeres, along with other autonomous feminist groups, organized one of the first congresses on the decriminalization of abortion that maintained the interruption of pregnancy as a woman’s decision that should be made accessible through all institutions of public health (Gargallo 2004: 114).
 In the years that followed, feminists in Mexico used a variety of symbolic strategies in their fight for the legalization of abortion.
 They dressed in black to publicly mourn the women who had died as a result of clandestine abortions (Garagallo 2004: 115).
 Today, abortion remains tiered in access throughout Latin America.
 Countries such as Chile, Nicaragua, Dominican Republic, and El Salvador prohibit abortion entirely, even under conditions where it would save a woman’s life.
 In countries like Mexico, Guatemala, Panamá, and Venezuela abortion is legal only under conditions where it saves the life of the woman.
 However, in countries like Argentina, Costa Rica, and Ecuador abortion is legal to the extent that it preserves the physical health of the woman.
-In some countries, conditions of rape are understood as part of the preservation of physical health (e.g., Argentina) while in others the extension is made to allow abortion to the extent that it preserves the mental health of the woman (e.g., Colombia).
-Cuba, Uruguay, and Puerto Rico are places that have legalized abortion without restriction based on reason for access.
-Although the battle for access to abortion began during the 1970s, it continues to be a contested political issue especially in places where access is entirely denied or burdened by other factors: physical health, mental health, or life preservation.
-Moreover, in places like Puerto Rico, the question of abortion is intricately bound up with histories of forced sterilization making the issue more politically charged and complex.
+In some countries, conditions of rape are understood as part of the preservation of physical health (e.g., Argentina), while in others, the extension is made to allow abortion to the extent that it preserves the mental health of the woman (e.g., Colombia).
+Cuba, Uruguay, and Puerto Rico are places that have legalized abortion without any restrictions that would require some particular reason.
+Although the battle for access to abortion began during the 1970s, it continues to be a contested political issue especially in places where access is entirely denied or restricted by other factors: physical health, mental health, or life preservation.
+Moreover, in places like Puerto Rico, the question of abortion is intricately bound up with histories of forced sterilization, making the issue more politically charged and complex.

-As a time characterized by state repression, the 1970s were also a time of awakening for many women who demanded a need for social change (Bartra 2001: 6).
-Latin American feminists not only challenged patriarchy by defining themselves as distinct political subjects, but also challenged male paradigms of domination expressed through the militaristic and counterinsurgent state.
+As a time characterized by state repression, the 1970s were also a time of awakening for many women who demanded social change (Bartra 2001: 6).
+Latin American feminists not only challenged patriarchy by defining themselves as distinct political subjects, but also challenged male paradigms of domination expressed through the militaristic and counter-insurgent state.
 The reality of state repression made Latin American feminisms distinct in their ability to unveil the patriarchal foundations of militarism and institutionalized violence (Saporta Sternbach et al. 1992: 397).
-The intimate relationship between patriarchy and military state repression is best elucidated by the intersection between Chilean feminist activism and the push for democratization in Julieta Kirkwood’s famous phrase: “Democracia en el pais, en la casa y en la cama”, which translates to: “Democracy in the nation, in the house, and in the bed” (Kirkwood 1986: 14).
-Latin American feminism that grew out of the 1970s was linked to activism that saw the roots of authoritarian regimes in patriarchal oppression that trickled into the “private” sphere.
-By the late 1970s, opposition movements joined by women from all walks of life emerged throughout Latin America, defying their historical exclusion from political life (Saporta Sternbach et al. 1992: 398–399).
+The intimate relationship between patriarchy and military state repression is best elucidated by the intersection between Chilean feminist activism and the push for democratization in Julieta Kirkwood’s famous phrase: “Democracia en el país, en la casa y en la cama”, which translates to: “Democracy in the nation, in the house, and in the bed” (Kirkwood 1986: 14).
+Latin American feminism of the 1970s was linked to an activism that believed authoritarian regimes found their roots where patriarchal oppression trickled into the “private” sphere.
+By the late 1970s, opposition movements emerged throughout Latin America, joined by women from all walks of life defying their historical exclusion from political life (Saporta Sternbach et al. 1992: 398–399).

 1.4.2 The 1980s

-The first Encuentro convened in Bogotá, Coloumbia, over a course of four days in July 1981; more than two hundred women from over fifty organizations attended.
+The First Encuentro convened in Bogotá, Colombia, over the course of four days in July 1981; more than two hundred women from over fifty organizations attended.
 The region-wide gathering brought together many strands of feminism, creating a heterogeneous movement with considerable tensions and conflicts.
-For instance, during the planning stages of the meeting, heated discussions emerged between independent/autonomous feminists often identified as autónomas or feministas, and militant political feminists affiliated with political parties (e.g., socialist) often referred to as militantes.
+For instance, during the planning stages of the meeting, heated discussions emerged between independent/autonomous feminists, often identified as autónomas or feministas, and militant political feminists affiliated with political parties (e.g., socialist), often referred to as militantes.
 Independent feminists expressed concern over the possibility that feminists aligned with political parties might try to impose sectarian agendas diverting attention from issues central to feminist organizing (e.g., reproductive rights) (Saporta Sternbach et al. 1992: 407).

-The most widely attended session of the 1981 Encuentro,“Feminism and Political Struggle”, focused on the autonomy of the feminist movement, double militancy (concurrent participation in a political party and the feminist movement), and feminism and imperialism (Saporta Sternbach et al. 1992: 408).
+The most widely attended Encuentro of 1981, “Feminism and Political Struggle”, focused on the autonomy of the feminist movement, double militancy (concurrent participation in a political party and the feminist movement), and feminism and imperialism (Saporta Sternbach et al. 1992: 408).
 The response to the session exemplified the diversity of ideas involved in the feminist struggle.
 All of the participants agreed that women suffer a specific oppression by virtue of their womanhood, which is exacerbated by class.
-Their agreement translated into particular demands: equal pay, end of the double work day, the right to safe abortion as well as the right to choose motherhood (Saporta Sternbach et al. 1992: 408).
-Furthermore, it was clear that the political parties of the time across the region were not centering these demands in their claims for social change.
+Their agreement translated into particular demands: equal pay, end of the double workday, and the right to safe abortion as well as the right to choose motherhood (Saporta Sternbach et al. 1992: 408).
+Furthermore, it was clear that the political parties of the time across the region were not centered on these demands in their claims for social change.
 Two notable positions were developed in response to the session.
 The first position maintained that neither capitalism nor socialism on their own could end women’s oppression.
-Women’s liberation needed to be articulated outside the networks of party affiliated activism that could make demands for complete social transformation to alter oppressive relations.
-They held that severing the militantes and the feminista was to misunderstand feminist politics, which is a comprehensive political praxis.
-The focus of feminist political activism should be in targeted feminist organizations since the revolutionary Left tended to place men in the center (Saporta Sternbach et al. 1992: 409).
+Women’s liberation needed to be articulated outside the networks of party-affiliated activism that would make demands for complete social transformation to alter oppressive relations.
+They held that severing the militante and the feminista was to misunderstand feminist politics, which is a comprehensive political praxis.
+The focus of feminist political activism needed to be in targeted feminist organizations, since the revolutionary Left tended to place men in the center (Saporta Sternbach et al. 1992: 409).
 The second position held that feminism on its own could not be revolutionary because of its inherent commitment to socialism.
-They thought feminism should be an organic outgrowth of socialist struggles that could not be separated from the struggles against class oppression.
+They thought feminism should be an organic outgrowth of socialist struggles that could not be separated from struggles against class oppression.
 Double militancy, on this view, was a practical difficulty, but one that could be overcome (Saporta Sternbach et al. 1992: 409).